 Learn from the best

-Study at the Queensland College of Art (QCA) and join a thriving community of designers, artists, animators, photographers and filmmakers.
+When you study at the Queensland College of Art (QCA) you join a thriving community of designers, artists, animators, photographers and filmmakers.
 Learn from people who are already pushing the boundaries of the visual and creative arts industry.

-Work on projects for real clients through our LiveWorm work experience program.
+Work on projects for real clients through our LiveWorm and LiveSpace work integrated learning programs.
 Take up exciting work placements to build your portfolio and cultivate important industry contacts and networks.

 QCA lecturer designs revolutionary ventilator